matthew-brett/msc_imaging/assessment_b_2018_faq.md

 First you will need to know what order the scanner collected the slices in your data.
-The original functional images, from which the experimenters made the OpenFMRI copies, had this information in their [NIfTI header](https://nifti.nimh.nih.gov/nifti-1).
+The original functional images, from which the experimenters made the OpenNeuro copies, had this information in their [NIfTI header](https://nifti.nimh.nih.gov/nifti-1).
 They all had the header field named `slice_code` set to 3, which signifies "alternating increasing".
 This means that the scanner collected the bottom slice first (call that slice 1),